sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Filter By String Length
 ----------------------------------------

-Below is a sample workflow which contains Filter By String Length processor in Fire Insights.
+Below is a sample workflow which contains Filter By String Length processor in Sparkflows.
 It demonstrates the usage of Filter By String Length node to filter incoming dataset based on length of a column's data.
 Data length of a column, as per selection, is compared against the range defined to filter rows.

 It does the following processing of data: